Native Ecosystem Biodiversity

 Native Birds (Food Calendar)

-Native birds that you are likely to attract to your garden prefer to eat fruit, nectar, insects, and foliage.
+Native birds that you are likely to attract to your garden prefer to eat nectar, fruit, seed and insects.
 Common species and their preferred food are:

-Species (info from NZ Birds Online) Nectar Fruit Foliage Insects
+Species (info from NZ Birds Online) Fruit Seed Nectar Pollen Insects Other

 Kaka (bush parrot)